Should We Make Up for Earnings Lost as a Result of a Delayed Distribution?

 Let’s start with the general rule and go from there.
 Any time money goes into a plan it, it must be treated as a contribution.
 When we are talking about company money, that means it must be treated as a matching or profit sharing contribution.
 While that isn’t necessarily a problem, it requires that those contributions be allocated as directed by the plan document.
 That could mean that all participants would also have to receive a similar contribution, and it can also trigger additional nondiscrimination testing requirements.

-So, what is the option for making the participant whole without running into allocation limits or testing issues?
-You can make a so-called restoration payment.
-In a nutshell, a restoration payment is a special type of contribution you can make to just one or more individuals to “compensate” them for certain losses.
+So, what is the option for making the participant whole without running into those issues?
+You can make a so-called restorative payment.
+In a nutshell, a restorative payment is a special type of contribution you can make to just one or more individuals to “compensate” them for certain losses.

 Let’s take a look at some additional rules that apply to restoration payments.
-After all, they are for specific situations and not to be used as loopholes to make additional deposits while avoiding allocation limits or testing requirements.
-First is that in order for a deposit to be treated as a restoration payment, the issue being corrected must be one that could reasonably be considered a fiduciary misstep that could lead to liability if not fixed.
+After all, they are for specific situations and not to be used as loopholes to avoid allocation or testing requirements.
+First is that in order for a deposit to be treated as a restorative payment, it must be to correct an issue one could reasonably consider a fiduciary misstep.

-A second thing to remember is that if you make the determination that your particular distribution processing delay was in fact a fiduciary error that supports making a restoration payment, that likely means you should apply a similar standard to all other distribution requests (in the recent past and in the future).
-If you typically turn distributions around in two days and this one took you five, that might still be administratively reasonable under the circumstances.
+A second thing to remember is that if you determine this particular delay was, in fact, a fiduciary error that supports making a restorative payment, it likely means you should apply a similar standard to all other distribution requests (in the recent past and in the future).
+If you typically turn around distributions in two days and this one took you five, that might still be administratively reasonable under the circumstances.
 However, if it took two weeks, it seems one could reasonably argue there was a fiduciary misstep.

 To protect your plan participants and yourself as plan fiduciary, it is a good idea to document your processes and procedures.
 Not only does it help ensure that things don’t fall through the cracks, but the regulatory auditors tend to be more forgiving of minor missteps when there are documented internal controls in place.

-With that said, it is important not to “process” yourself into a corner by being unnecessarily onerous.
-Although you may always intend to complete some action item very quickly, it doesn’t take anything as serious as a global pandemic for schedules to occasionally get derailed.
+With that said, be careful not to “procedure” yourself into a corner by being unnecessarily onerous.
+Although you may always intend to complete an action item very quickly, it doesn’t take anything as serious as a global pandemic for schedules to occasionally get derailed.
 For your current situation, perhaps the documentation of your process might be that you review all distribution requests as soon as administratively possible but no later than some reasonable outside number of days.
-Communicating a process like this sets participants’ expectations and provides an outside time frame while minimizing your potential liability when you are not able to get to something the same day.
+Communicating a process like this sets participants’ expectations and provides an outside time frame while minimizing your potential liability if you are not able to get to something immediately.

-Even the best laid plans can sometimes go sideways.
+Even the best laid plans can sometimes go awry.
 If you have questions about establishing and/or documenting solid internal controls, your DWC team is here to help.

 Want a printable version of this article?
 Click here.